rickkas7/particle_notes/fixing-windows-10-serial-drivers/README.md

 Select the Photon or Electron item and hit the Delete key, or right-click and select **Uninstall**.
 The item will disappear.
 Repeat for all of the Photon or Electron items.

+Make sure you select the **Delete driver software for this device** checkbox, otherwise the Particle device driver may come back when you plug the device back in.

 This should clear up any issues caused by having the old serial driver installed.